jarencecasisirano/philippine-eagle-habitat-analysis/README.md

 ### **1. Spatial Statistics**

 - Moran’s I results indicating spatial clustering of NDVI.
-- Regression coefficients quantifying the effect of climatic factors on NDVI.
+- Regression coefficients quantifying the effect of climatic factors and typhoon presence on NDVI.

 ### **2. Maps**

 - NDVI distribution and identified hotspots.
 - Kriging predictions with uncertainties.
 - Regression residual maps.
+- Typhoon track overlays with NDVI.

 ### **3. Insights**

-- Identify areas of poor vegetation health correlated with climatic extremes.
+- Identify areas of poor vegetation health correlated with climatic extremes and typhoon activity.
-- Provide recommendations for targeted conservation efforts.
+- Provide recommendations for targeted conservation and disaster mitigation efforts.

 ### **4. Deliverables**